levkk/rwf/docs/docs/background-jobs/index.md

 ## Scheduling jobs

 With the background jobs defined and the workers running, we can start scheduling jobs to run in the background.
-A job can be scheduled to run from anywhere in the code by calling the [`Job::execute_async`](https://docs.rs/rwf/latest/rwf/job/model/trait.Job.html#method.execute_async) method:
+A job can be scheduled to run from anywhere in the code by calling the `queue_async` method:

 ```rust
 let email = WelcomeEmail {